Spot the Difference Between Legitimate & Suspicious Logins with Duo Trust Monitor

 I’ve touched a bit on the “What” and “How” of Trust Monitor and its ability to surface atypical logins, but let’s take a closer look at the “Why.”
 Why is a particular authentication considered anomalous?
 The answer has to do with context.
 While there are other risk analytics tools on the market, many focus on a single model like novelty which looks for a variable that’s new such as a new device or application that’s being accessed for the first time.
 This approach is simplistic and doesn’t offer much context into the access attempt.
 Basing a decision on just one model alone can lead to an increase in false positives.

 Trust Monitor on the other hand takes a more holistic view of each authentication using contextual analysis.
-By analyzing historical login data across multiple models and variables, Trust Monitor is able to provide a much richer picture of the access attempt, enabling administrators to make a more informed decision as to whether it is legitimate or suspicious and requires action.
-Let’s take a look at some examples:
+By analyzing historical login data across multiple models and variables, Trust Monitor provides a much richer picture of the access attempt, enabling administrators to make a more informed decision as to whether it is legitimate or suspicious and requires action.
+Let’s look at some examples:

 Security Event: The VP of Sales is accessing the company’s CRM app at 4:00 a.m.